joshkent94/BrowseGPT/README.md

     BrowseGPT
 </h1>

-> An AI assistant for your browser
+> An AI assistant for your browser.
+Now available to [download](https://chrome.google.com/webstore/detail/browsegpt/ijdehllahgkhhcoffcohgmbebcchdknb) from the Chrome Store!

 ## Table of contents